Common questions and concerns answered. If you still can't find the answer that you need, click HERE.

 I try to be very flexible in offering options for meetings and consultations.
-I offer meetings via Skype, Google Hangouts, and Facetime.
+I offer meetings via Zoom, Skype, or Google Hangouts.
 While the benefit of meeting face-to-face is valuable, it's generally faster and more cost-efficient to work via email.

 I retain all copyrights to all work that I produce.
 Even if you have input on the initial concept, the finished product is my intellectual property.
 What you receive are usage rights for the specified format (print, digital, etc.).
 I reserve the right to revoke usage rights at anytime if actions are taken that may harm my business or reputation.

 What if I want to buy the copyright for the work?

 If you would like to own the copyright for a piece of work, you are welcome to purchase it from me at an agreed upon rate.
 If your intent is to purchase the rights, you should do your best to inform me before work begins, and upon receipt of payment, we will both sign an agreement acknowledging that you are the new owner of all intellectual rights to the property.
 In most cases I still retain the right to use the work in my own marketing and advertising material, but if you would like to prevent that, please be aware that this will add a higher price onto the purchase price.

 Do my monthly hours roll over (retainer clients)?